mayrkat/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter_km/README.md

 ## Hyperparameter Tuning
 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search
+I chose the learning rate and the batch-size as hyperparameters to tune.
+The learning rate is very important, as a wrong / to small learning rate can lead to overfitting, but a too large one might create non-optimal results as well.
+The batch size is also very important as it controls the accuracy of the estimate of the error gradient when training neural networks.

+hyperparameter_ranges = {
+    "lr": ContinuousParameter(0.001, 0.1),
+    "batch-size": CategoricalParameter([32, 64, 128, 256]),
+}

 Remember that your README should:
 - Include a screenshot of completed training jobs

 - Logs metrics during the training process
 - Tune at least two hyperparameters
 - Retrieve the best best hyperparameters from all your training jobs